Round Vs. Teardrop Implants

 There are 2 breast implant shapes available – Round and Teardrop (Anatomical) with varying profiles and sizes (see implants blog).
 You may have a preference prior to your surgery, however, it’s best not to have your heart set on one shape without consulting your surgeon and exploring your options first.

-Your Plastic Surgeon will choose the best implant for your anatomy and your desired outcome.
+Your Surgeon will choose the best implant for your anatomy and your desired outcome.
 However, understanding the purpose of different implant shapes available will help you understand your surgeon’s recommendation and set your expectations.

 Implant shape is dependent on: